 HOUSING MARKET REPORT: The number of buyers registered per Propertymark member branch has increased by 12 per cent from October and the supply of properties continues to fall to just 20 homes per branch – the lowest ever recorded and 50 per cent less than November 2020.

-PRS REPORT: The average number of new prospective tenants registered per branch increased to 102, which is a significant jump from June’s figure of 88.
+PRS REPORT: The average number of new prospective tenants was the highest on record for the month of November with 82 per Propertymark member branch.
+It's a significant rise from October's figure of 71.